Noodlebrain/Sirkles/readme.txt

 SIRKLES is a rhythm game controlled by mouse and keyboard.
 There are pieces of background music.
-Users are taksed with tapping the circles appearing on the screen, which roughly follow the rhythm of the background music.
+Users are tasked with tapping the circles appearing on the screen, which roughly follow the rhythm of the background music.
 The game provides four levels based on difficulties.
 Each level has different background music and different numbers of circles.
 More circles